skip to Main Content

 Using your resources

 Even though we call it “personal development,” you don’t have to undertake it alone.
-There are many productivity tools, educational resources, and people in your network that you can call on.
+Productivity tools, educational resources, and people in your network can help.

 • Productivity apps and performance management tools: There are many online and paper tools to help you track your goals, manage tasks, and stay organized.
 Try out a few to discover which works best for you.